LensPlaysGames/CMake_OpenGLBasics/README.md

 `cmake -G "Visual Studio 17 2022" -S . -B ./build`

 Feel free to replace `./build` with any output directory of your choice.

+Once built, navigate to the build directory and open up the Visual Studio solution (be sure to open with the correct version of Visual Studio). \
+Once the solution is open, select the correct build target (default is "Debug" but "Release" has much better performance). \
+Once the target is set correctly, build the solution.
+This can be done quickly using `F6` or through the Build dropdown at the top. \
+If all goes well, you will end up with a .exe in the 'OpenGLBasics_CMake' directory.
+Run this to run the program.